virtuozzo/cloudscripting-docs/docs/reference/container-types.md

 }
 ```
 where:
-- `customGroup` - name of your custom *nodeGroup* value, that is called via `"nodeGroup":"customGroup"` field, while performing an appropriate [action](/reference/actions/)
+- `customGroup` - name of your custom *nodeGroup* value, that is called via `nodeGroup:customGroup` field, while performing an appropriate [action](/reference/actions/)

 !!! note
     > Upon stating non-predefined (i.e. custom) *nodeGroup* value for *Docker* containers, the corresponding container will be placed to the *Extra* layer: